Black History Month

 San Marcos Campus

-February 1-28, 2026
+Wednesday, February 18, 2026

 San Marcos Campus:

-The event will be catered by Chartwells, and feature music by DJ Aarooo, games, performances, and brief remarks.
+The event will be catered by Chartwells, feature music by DJ Aarooo, games, performances, and brief remarks.

-February 17, 2026
+Wednesday, February 25, 2026

 An Exploration of Black History at Texas State University